| We like arguing things which nobody

 this has avoided leading to a "closed shop" and Asian

 cars, American aeroplanes and African food are still popular.
+Then there are the law and order benefits.

 The legal systems remain separate - something which causes trouble